Pei-devoteam/AWS-CloudWatch/ssm-cw.md

+## Install CloudWatch Agent on ec2 instances.

+To install CloudWatch Agent on the instances in a new environment via ssm, you need to follow different steps for the first instance and the rest of the instances.
+Nevertheless, you start doing it by creating two IAM roles.

 ### Step 1.
 Create two IAM Roles
 The first role named CloudWatchAdminRole needs the following policies: AmazonEC2RoleforSSM, CloudWatchAgentAdminPolicy and AmazonSSMFullAccess.
 (We are sure we need getparameter right for this role to start the CW Agent for sure, but we do not know what else is missing at this stage.)